Updated April, 2018

 One of our favourite things to do in Halifax is simply stroll the boardwalk along the waterfront where there are unique shops to browse, places to eat and often entertainment as well.
 Many of the shops and restaurants are located in the Historic Properties which has some of the city's oldest buildings constructed in the late 1700s to early 1800s.
 The Halifax Wave and Playground is just outside the Maritime Museum of the Atlantic and is ideal for young kids.
 Walk the length of the boardwalk and you will reach the Halifax Seaport where you can see the ships in port, shop at the Halifax Seaport Farmer's Market or visit Pier 21.
 All of this walking is best done while enjoying a cone from Cows Ice Cream which may well be the best in the world.

 Anyone who loves seafood will be spoiled for choice in Halifax.
-My kids love the fish and chips and lobster rolls at Murphy's Cable Wharf Restaurant on the waterfront as well as the lobster rolls at The Shack Oyster Bar on the boardwalk.
+My kids love the fish and chips and lobster rolls at Murphy's Cable Wharf Restaurant on the waterfront.
 My best advice is to try as many eating establishments as possible in order to have an informed opinion as to the best seafood in Halifax.

 Sign up now for a FREE email subscription and new posts will be delivered directly to your in-box.